Facts & Remedies You Should Know to Prevent and Cure Kidney Stones

 • Strain and have it.

-Store dried nettle leaves in an airtight container and fresh ones in a plastic bag in refrigerator.
+Store dried nettle leaves in an airtight container and fresh ones in a plastic bag in a refrigerator.

-Make Ayurvedic herbs concoction
+2. Make an Ayurvedic herbs concoction

 You will need: